 Tax Deduction for Legal Fees: Is Legal Fees Tax Deductible for Business?

-Legal fees are tax deductible if the fees are incurred for business matters.
-The deduction can be claimed directly on the Schedule C of the income tax returns.
+Legal fees are tax-deductible if the fees are incurred for business matters.
+The deduction can be claimed on business returns (for example, on Form 1065 for a partnership) or directly on the Schedule C of personal income tax returns.

 The Internal Revenue Service allows individuals and businesses to claim as a business expense the money they pay for certain professional services, which includes legal expenses.
 However, to be eligible for deductions, the legal fees must be directly related to your business operations or be a part of acquisition costs which may include legal expenses to start or buy a business.